iai-group/nordlys/doc/source/what_is.rst

 - **Entity linking**: Identifies entities in queries and links them to the corresponding entry in the Knowledge base
 - **Target type identification**:  Detects the target types (or categories) of queries

-Check our :doc:`Web interface documetation <web_gui>` for illustration of each of these fucntionalities.
+Check our :doc:`Web interface documentation <web_gui>` for illustration of each of these functionalities.

 Nordlys can be used ...